 Dedicated to a level playing field for individuals with learning disabilities to enable them to function as citizens with equitable opportunities and to develop to their chosen potential

 Developed by trauma specialists at the Montreal Children's Hospital, this website provides parents and teenagers with information on injury prevention and trauma care.
 It includes an interactive house and quiz which highlights ways of avoiding typical injuries in and around the home.

-NEW Mothers in Mind www.mothersinmind.ca
+Mothers in Mind www.mothersinmind.ca

 Created by the Child Development Institute, Mothers in Mind is a mother and child program specifically designed to meet the parenting needs of mothers who have experienced family violence, childhood abuse, neglect or sexual assault, and have children under the age of four.

 National Collaborating Centre for Aboriginal Health (NCCAH) www.nccah-ccnsa.ca

 NCCAH supports the optimal health and well-being of Aboriginal Peoples of Canada, with a key focus on the well-being of children and youth.

 Campaign for a Smoke-free Ride is designed to give parents who smoke the information and support they need to give their children a healthy, smoke-free ride.